Growing Zones: Indoors

 Before placing the plant, separate the roots of your Dwarf Alberta Spruce gently with your fingers and position them downward in the hole – the top of the root flare (where the roots end and the trunk begins) should be approximately 1 inch above the surrounding soil.

-After enduring that the plant is exactly vertical in the hole, using a level if needed, backfill the hole while applying water to remove any air pockets.
+After ensuring that the plant is exactly vertical in the hole, using a level if needed, backfill the hole while applying water to remove any air pockets.
 Finally, remove any debris in the area and break up all dirt clumps completely.
 Once transplanted, your Dwarf Alberta Spruce should be watered.

 Watering and Fertilizer